mobilecoinofficial/forest/README.md

 Code style: Ensure that `mypy *py` and `pylint *py` do not return errors before you push.

 Use [black](https://github.com/psf/black) to format your python code.
 Prefer verbose, easier to read names over conciser ones.

+Install black pre-commit hook with `ln -s .githooks/* .git/hooks/`.
+Requires black to be installed.